1947

 About the Book

-Though World War II ended in 1945, its effects were still being felt long after the surrender of Nazi Germany and Imperial Japan.
-Shortages in food, energy, and industrial production continued to plague much of the world, but especially so in Europe, where strained economies teetered on the verge of collapse.
+World War II ended in 1945, but its effects were still being felt long after the surrender of Nazi Germany and Imperial Japan.
+Shortages in food, energy, and industrial production continued to plague much of the world, especially Europe, where strained economies teetered on the verge of collapse.
 As millions of war-weary people across the globe struggled to build a better future, the decisions made in 1947 proved crucial in ending the wartime milieu and ushering in a new and more stable age.

 About the Author(s)

-Richard A. Leiby is a professor emeritus at Rosemont College in suburban Philadelphia, Pennsylvania, where he taught European History since 1988.
+Richard A. Leiby is a professor emeritus at Rosemont College in suburban Philadelphia, Pennsylvania, where he taught European history since 1988.
 His previous book chronicles the fall of the Berlin Wall, the collapse of the East German state, and the subsequent creation of modern Germany.

 Bibliographic Details